19 Healthy Costco Food Items That Will Give You the Biggest Bang for Your Buck

 Rotisserie chicken

-We can’t have a list of budget-friendly buys without including our favorite rotisserie chicken.
-It’s versatile, chock-full of protein, and affordable for how much food you get.
+We can’t have a list of budget-friendly buys without including our absolute favorite, the legendary Costco rotisserie chicken.
+It is unbelievably versatile, chock-full of ready-to-eat protein, and astonishingly affordable for how much food you get.
+The meat is perfect for a quick weeknight dinner, and the leftovers can be used in countless other dishes like chicken salad, tacos, soups, and casseroles.

-And to stretch your dollar even further, you can shred the meat and then boil the carcass to make some delicious homemade chicken broth!
-If you purchase it through Instacart, it’ll cost you $6.21, or you can grab it from the store for $4.99.
+And to stretch your dollar even further, you can shred all the meat from the bones and then boil the carcass with some vegetable scraps to make some delicious, rich homemade chicken broth for free!
+If you purchase it through Instacart, it’ll cost you $6.21, or you can grab it hot and fresh from the store for an unbeatable $4.99.
+It’s arguably the best deal in the entire store.

 Coconut oil

-Unrefined, cold-pressed, and chemical-free coconut oil can be a fantastic substitute for butter and many other oils in your recipes.
-Costco has an 84-ounce tub of this Costco food item that goes for $13.99.
+Unrefined, cold-pressed, and chemical-free, the Kirkland Signature coconut oil can be a fantastic and healthy substitute for butter and many other cooking oils in your everyday recipes.
+It’s excellent for medium-heat sautéing, baking, and adding a subtle tropical flavor to dishes.
+Costco has an enormous 84-ounce tub of this high-quality Costco food item that goes for just $13.99.
+This single purchase will likely last you for many months, offering incredible long-term value and saving you from buying smaller, more expensive jars frequently.

 Flav-R-Pac classic mixed vegetables

-Getting our daily serving of veggies for mere pennies on the dollar sounds like a good deal to us!
-And with this frozen medley of green beans, corn, carrots, peas, and lima beans, you’re in for a treat.
+Getting our daily serving of veggies for mere pennies on the dollar certainly sounds like a good deal to us!
+And with this enormous frozen medley of green beans, sweet corn, carrots, tender peas, and lima beans, you’re in for a real treat in terms of both value and convenience.
+Keeping this in your freezer ensures you always have a side of vegetables ready to go, preventing food waste from fresh produce that might go bad.

-You can serve them as is with some butter or incorporate them into your favorite dishes, including casseroles and stir-fries.
-Grab yours from Costco Business Center for $7.99.
-That’s a buck and 60 cents per pound.
+You can serve them as is with some simple butter and salt, or easily incorporate them into your favorite dishes, including hearty casseroles, pot pies, soups, and quick stir-fries.
+Grab a massive 5-pound bag from Costco Business Center for only $7.99.
+That breaks down to a stunning one dollar and 60 cents per pound for a versatile vegetable mix.

 Organic baby spinach

-Pick up a container of triple-washed, USDA-certified organic spinach for your morning omelets, salads, and veggie sides.
+Pick up a large container of triple-washed, USDA-certified organic spinach for your morning omelets, fresh salads, and quick veggie sides.
+The fact that it’s pre-washed saves you a significant amount of prep time in the kitchen.
+You can also wilt a few handfuls into pasta sauces or soups for an invisible nutrient boost, or blend it into a green smoothie.
 You won’t be sorry you did!
-Each one-pound container of this Costco food item is priced at $3.79.
+Each one-pound container of this fresh and vibrant Costco food item is consistently priced at an incredible $3.79, making it one of the most affordable ways to buy organic greens.

 Swift boneless pork loin

-If you have enough space in your freezer for nine pounds of pork, we highly recommend picking up this Costco food item from the superstore.
-It’s a fan favorite with many consumers.
-And you won’t believe how inexpensive it always is.
+If you have enough space in your freezer for about nine pounds of pork, we highly recommend picking up this incredible Costco food item from the superstore.
+It’s a fan favorite with many savvy consumers for a good reason.
+It’s a massive cut of meat that can be broken down into numerous future meals, and you won’t believe how inexpensive it always is for the quality you receive.

-You can grind half the pork loin and save the rest to use as steaks.
-Also, pork is typically good for you because it’s full of high-quality protein, vitamins, and minerals, according to WebMD.
+You can grind half the pork loin for homemade sausage or pasta sauce and save the rest to use as thick-cut pork chops or a whole roast.
+Also, pork is typically good for you because it’s full of high-quality protein, essential vitamins like thiamin and niacin, and minerals such as selenium, according to WebMD.
 Add it to your Instacart for $33.93.
-That’s $3.72 per pound!
+That’s an amazing $3.72 per pound for a versatile, high-quality cut of meat!

 Tuscan extra-virgin olive oil

 Now, it’s YOUR turn.
-Let us know in the comments if you know of any other Costco food items our readers MUST know about!
-And if you’re looking for a trusted source to buy fresh produce all the time, check this out!
+We’ve shared our top picks, but the aisles of Costco are vast and full of treasures.
+Let us know in the comments if you know of any other must-buy Costco food items our readers MUST know about!
+Your tips could help someone else save money and discover a new favorite.
+And if you’re looking for a trusted source to buy fresh produce all the time, especially when you can’t make it to the warehouse, check this out!

-liked this article, we highly recommend you also read: 6 Best Grocery Delivery Services to Use RIGHT NOW!
+If you liked this article and are hungry for more money-saving tips, we highly recommend you also read: 6 Best Grocery Delivery Services to Use RIGHT NOW!